BonoboPLC/lojjo_wiki/home.md

-# A guide for Administrators
+# A guide for Platform Manager
 Read this if you're part of the Admin team and need to do things like creating games, managing agents, and more.

 * [Managing Games](/administration/games "Managing your Lottery & Raffle Games")